-How customer behavior is likely to evolve in 2023

-"The human desire to be heard and understood is universal, especially in today's digital world.
+experience strategy based on up-to-date consumer activity and sentiment is important for organizations like theirs, but only 42% are able to do this today.
+How customer behavior is likely to evolve in 2024 "The human desire to be heard and understood is universal, especially in today's digital world.
 With all of the economic, political, and medical uncertainties over the next couple of years, organizations need to get even better at recognizing and responding to shifts in what customers are thinking and feeling to retain their loyalty."
 Bruce Temkin, Head of Qualtrics XM Institute When faced with tough economic times, businesses are often tempted to place too much emphasis on hitting their targeted metrics in order to justify their budgets, but organizations can't afford to lose sight of overall customer experience by focusing solely on operational goals.
 Treating consumers with respect and conversing with them as individuals ultimately delivers more value than approaching customer interactions with a myopic focus on operational efficiency.
 In other words, a personable service agent has a greater and more lasting impact on consumer satisfaction than a shorter wait time or faster delivery.
 According to CXM Research, when a consumer talks to an empathetic agent, they are over five times more likely to come away with a positive view of the interaction.
 By contrast, those who experienced a shorter wait time were only 2.7 times more likely to positively rate the interaction when compared with those who were dissatisfied with how long they had to wait.

 Until now, customers have been relatively understanding of staffing issues and other challenges arising from the coronavirus pandemic and its ensuing complications.
-But in 2023, their patience will run out unless organizations focus on customer experiences rather than operational goals.

-In our consumer research, Aspire has found that Gen Z and Millennials (in this survey, consumers aged 18 to 40 years) were in every case the most likely to have taken steps toward digital adoption for the first time at the beginning of the coronavirus pandemic while Baby Boomers (those 56 and older) were the least likely to have taken these actions.
-Nevertheless, follow up questions established that consumers aged 40 years and younger (and particularly those under the age of 25) were the least likely to positively rate these digital experiences and the least likely to report that they planned to continue interacting with their providers in this way once COVID-19 had finally run its course.
+But going into 2024, their patience will run out unless organizations focus on customer experiences rather than operational goals.
+In our consumer research, Aspire has found that Gen Z and Millennials (consumers now aged 18 to 42 years) were in every case the most likely to have taken steps toward digital adoption for the first time at the beginning of the coronavirus pandemic while Baby Boomers (those now 59 and older) were the least likely to have taken these actions.
+Nevertheless, follow up questions established that consumers aged 42 years and younger (and particularly those under the age of 27) were the least likely to positively rate these digital experiences and the least likely to report that they planned to continue interacting with their providers in this way once COVID-19 had finally run its course.
+Figure 3: Young consumers are open to digital, but are unhappy with the status quo